-I have been a member of Step Up on Second for three and a half years.
+I have been a member of Step Up for three and a half years.
 When I came to Step Up, I started attending Step Up group meetings two or three times a week and had my own counselor to meet with regularly.
 The groups cover topics ranging from developing life skills to creative writing and poetry reading.

 At Step Up, I could practice being myself again with others, as I emerged from my struggles with mental illness.
 The positive interaction shifted my focus from profound isolation to being with others again.
 I felt a sense of community in the groups I attended.
 It reminded me of my high school days when I was familiar and joined with my peers.

-Step Up on Second provides a creative and learning environment that helps keep me focused on my recovery and my potential.
+Step Up provides a creative and learning environment that helps keep me focused on my recovery and my potential.
 Now I am continuing with my healing and feel motivated to take on new challenges in the community.